pi-top/pi-topOS-Software/scripts/package-cloud-cli/README.rst

 .. code-block::

   $ cd pi-topOS-Software/scripts/package-cloud-cli
-  $ sudo -H pip3 install .
+  $ pip3 install .

 This will install the :code:`package_cloud_cli` python package and the :code:`package-cloud` CLI tool into your machine.

+Remember to update your :code:`PATH` environment variable to include the folder where pip installs packages if you don't run :code:`pip install` with :code:`sudo`.
+For example, in a machine running a Debian based OS you need to run :code:`export PATH="${PATH}:/home/${USER}/.local/bin"`.

 Usage
 -----